sanpo-blockchain/SIPs/SIPS/sip-5.md

 # Abstract
 Increase the gas limit of the Authority node to 600,000,000. (currently go-ethereum's default value of 30,000,000.)

-When issuing an NFT with [Content-NFT](https://github.com/sanpo-blockchain/Content-NFT/) smart contract, the number of transactions that can fit in one block is approximately 70.

-Since block generation is at 2 second intervals, this represents 35 transactions processed per second.

-This is low processing performance for a typical system backend.

 # What we looked into
 We used a testnet to deploy [Content-NFT](https://github.com/sanpo-blockchain/Content-NFT/) smart contract to investigate the number of transactions stored in the block and block size due to changes in gasLimit by issuing a large number of transactions.